 Know how many calories you ate?
 Instantly log them to your daily log without searching for foods.

-Adjusting a food’s serving size in MacrosFirst is faster and easier than any other tracker.
+Adjusting a food’s serving size in MacrosFirst is faster and easier than any other app.

 From the search results, tap the food that you wish to log.